singh-man/books/crackingTheCoding/18_advancedTopics.md

 Suppose you have a set of n distinct characters.
 How many ways are there of selecting k characters into a new set (where order doesn't matter)?
 That is,  how many k-sized subsets are there out of n distinct elements?
 This is what the expression n-choose-k means, which is often written (ⁿₖ).

-Imagine we made a list of all the sets by first writing all k-length substrings and then taking out the dupli­cates.
+Imagine we made a list of all the sets by first writing all k-length substrings and then taking out the duplicates.

 From the above *Permutations* section, we'd have n!/(n-k)!  k-length substrings.